What more motivation do you need than the prospect of wild salmon leaping a waterfall right in front of your face?

 Where the fish are, bears will follow

 Although the salmon run Nature’s show here at the falls, hikers should be alert to bear activity in the area.
 Black and brown bears both live here and sometimes appear on the river to scoop salmon from the water.
 The viewing platform provides a small, intimate opportunity to view the salmon, and if a hiker does spot a neighboring bear, make sure to remain calm and maintain neutral ground.
 Be sure to educate yourself on proper bear safety before taking to the trails.
 Hikers are reminded repeatedly to be on the lookout for bears because it is important not to surprise bears.
+Hike in a group.
 The company and conversation of another hiking buddy along the way can provide notice to nearby bears to keep their distance.

 Need more info?